8ta4/quest/README.md

 `Option + r` toggles this extension.
 Think "r" for "read," similar to a browser's reader mode.

 ## Compatibility

+> Can I use `quest` on web pages?

+Yeah, you can totally use `quest` on web pages.
+But it works best on pages where the content doesn't change.
+If you're dealing with pages that get updated, it might not be the best fit.
+You could end up with questions that don't match what's actually on the page anymore.

 > Can I use `quest` to read PDF files?